 As you drive through mature trees in the city, you wouldn’t expect to find such beauty within the city limits of Indianapolis.
 But if you get off I-465 at the Shadeland Ave. exit and head northeast up Fall Creek Rd., you’ll be delighted with this trip.
 For the first part of the drive, you’ll be alongside Fall Creek but won’t be able to tell due to the thick cover.
 Up and down hills, around curves, you’ll think you’re in Southern Indiana.
 Just past 82nd St., turn west onto Mud Creek Rd. and drive north up to 96th St. Head west 2/3rds of a mile to Sargent Rd. and go south until you reach Fall Creek Rd again and turn right, which points you west and in the direction you came.

 The city of Indianapolis has some gorgeous greenways if you like to walk or bike.
 Eagle Creek Greenway, Fall Creek Parkway Trail, and Pleasant Run Trail are all great places to see fall colors.

-This gorgeous drive, on the northwest side, will give you lots of opportunity to see spectacular colors.
+This gorgeous drive, on the northwest side, will give you lots of opportunities to see spectacular colors.
 On 465, get off at 56th St. and head west to Eagle Creek Pkwy.
 Go north, twisting and turning your way through the colors until you pass under I-65 and reach Lafayette Rd.
 Turn north and follow that up to W 86th.
 St. Head due east to Moore Rd. then go north past Traders Point Creamery until you hit W 96th St on your right before the road curves to the left.
-Take W 96th St. east until you go under I-465 and hit Zionsville Rd. which you can take south until you reach W 86th St. where you can get back onto the highway.
+Take W 96th St. east until you go under I-465 and hit Zionsville Rd.
+Take Zionsville south until you reach W 86th St. where you can get back onto the highway.